mapperfr/mapperfr-source/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Hi and welcome to my personal page!
-I'm a geographer and developer working at [LAMPEA](https://lampea.cnrs.fr) lab in Aix-en-Provence, France, on the development of [ArcaDIIS](https://arcadiis.science), as in Archaeological Data Infrastructure for Interoperability and Sharing.
+Geographer, mapmaker and developer currently working at [LAMPEA](https://lampea.cnrs.fr) at the [MMSH](https://mmsh.fr) in Aix-en-Provence, France.
+I'm also teaching cartography at Paul-Valéry University in Montpellier.
 I've been working previously as a freelance mapmaker and geographer, as a project manager at [LPED](https://lped.fr) for the [MC3 international research network](https://mc3.lped.fr) and as a research engineer at [SATT Sud-Est](https://sattse.com/) where, with a team of urban planners and climatologists, I conceived and built the [MACLI pedagogical model](https://gomet.net/environnement-macli-un-kit-pedagogique-pour-comprendre-les-microclimats-urbains/) for the simulation of the urban heat island.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/cv_garniaux_2022.pdf" "newtab" >}}Full resume (fr){{< /staticref >}}